Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 	java -jar target\insightedge-sql-demo.jar --space-url "jini://*/*/tableauSpace?locators=127.0.0.1" --lookup-group <DATA_GRID_LOOKUP_GROUP>
 	```
 1. Substitute the value `<DATA_GRID_LOOKUP_GROUP>` with the appropriate value for your deployment.
 The lookup-group argument is optional.
-1. Open <GigaSpaces Management Center> in order to verify that the data populated in space as expected.
+1. Open the GigaSpaces Management Center in order to verify that the data was populated in the Space as expected.

 	<img src="/attachment_files/sbp/tableau/xap_1.png" width=371" height="68" />